A-League star Penha juggles six offers from rival clubs

 Penha's parent club Atletico Miniero, who loaned Penha to the Jets last season, will not stand in his way, with his agent, Rio-based former South Melbourne star Steve Panopoulos, confirming the avalanche of interest in the combustible attacker.

 Though the Jets had tabled an offer, they have now confirmed his exist from the club.
-Indications are that Penha is likely to move offshore.
+The A-League side have stated that Penha "departs the club for an outstanding opportunity that will see him playing in one of Asia’s premier competitions."

 The Newcastle Jets can confirm that Daniel Penha will leave the club to take up a contract with a major Asian club still participating in the Asian Champions League.
 All the best for the future Daniel. 🙏#BondedByGold— NEWCASTLE JETS FC âœˆï¸ (@NewcastleJetsFC) June 23, 2022